helauren42/appman/README.md

-run = the script's filename inside appman/bin/ to launch the application and apply settings changes name = name of the application displayed on the gui description = short description about the application (max 100 characters) settings(optional) = create a .sh settings launcher, input the relative path from your projects directory in app to your settings ".sh" launcher
+run = the script's filename inside appman/bin/ to launch the application and apply settings changes name = name of the application displayed on the gui program_name = name of the process running in shell, the main one should be enough description = short description about the application settings(optional) = create a .sh settings launcher, input the relative path from your projects directory in app to your settings ".sh" launcher

 ### Run